⚙️ Engineering deep-dive

 How the pieces fit together

-The platform is split into two layers: the admin stack that users interact with, and isolated bot containers that execute on-chain autonomously.
+Two layers: the admin stack that users interact with, and isolated bot containers that execute on-chain autonomously.

 Admin layer — handles all user-facing requests